Jannik2099/bees-prometheus-exporter/README.md

 ## Configuration

 Note that, by default, `/run/bees` is root-owned.
 The exporter requires read access to the directory.
+The exporter uses landlock to confine filesystem and network access.
+Landlock operates on fds, not paths, which means that deleting and recreating the bees directory will not show up in the exporter.

 ### Prometheus Configuration